 Michelle Stiffler attended a ProGrace workshop in Phoenix, Arizona in February 2017.
 She lives in the sunny Phoenix area where she enjoys the outdoors with her husband and 4 children.
-She is a mentor and a teacher at a local women’s center.
-She’s intrigued by personalities and the background stories that shape them.
+A mentor and teacher at a local women’s center, Michelle is intrigued by personalities and the background stories that shape them.
 She’s passionate about prayer, insistent on family dinners, and she writes until she has nothing left.
 You can follow her blog at www.onemoretruth.com.

 I accepted Christ when I was 4 years old.
 My understanding and acceptance was genuine and my memory of that moment – me sprawled across the living room floor in childlike fashion, and my mom composed on the couch like a grown up would be – has remained vivid over the decades.

 God is God, and I am not.